 Batter Up: "My Name Is Mud", We had our words, a common spat; So I kissed him upside the cranium with an aluminum baseball bat..

 Blessed Are the Cheesemakers: Sailing the Seas of Cheese.
+The packaging of their Greatest Hits Album, They Can't All Be Zingers, also resembles a package of processed cheese slices.
 Note, more generally, how many how their album titles involve a reference to food.

 Catch Phrase: The sentence "Primus Sucks", a reference to Les Claypool introducing the band saying "We are Primus and we suck" in early concerts, and meaning something along the lines of "Primus rocks" seems to have become this for the fans, even though its use is kind of controversial.